II · Chapter 3

 The Four Circles

-Each circle represents one dimension of your relational life.
-When all four are bright, your bonds hold you and you hold them - belonging that sustains.
+Heart, Mastery, Call, and Return — the four archetypes of how you bond.
+Each can be bright (alive) or dim (starved).
+When all four are bright, your relationships hold you and you hold them — belonging that sustains.

 Heart